softwareconstruction240/autograder/README.md

 ```

 While you can use any root user credentials to access the MySQL database, you may be interested in creating
-a special login for this project with restricted privileges.
+a special login for this project with restricted privileges (DELETE and CREATE USER administrator privileges are
+required).
 That decision is left to you.

 A Canvas Authorization Key is required to run the project.
 The Autograder currently relies on information from Canvas
 to give you admin access to the app (see [#164](https://github.com/softwareconstruction240/autograder/issues/164)).
-Generating a Canvas API Key is easy and straight forward:
+To generate a Canvas API key:

 1. Login to [Canvas](https://byu.instructure.com/)
 2. Visit your [Profile Settings](https://byu.instructure.com/profile/settings)